QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 The different colors in the above graphs are tied to outcomes with different horizons :math:`T`

-Notice that as the hoizon increases, the planner puts :math:`K_t` closer to the steady state value :math:`\bar K` for longer
+Notice that as the horizon increases, the planner puts :math:`K_t` closer to the steady state value :math:`\bar K` for longer

 This pattern reflects a **turnpike** property of the steady state.